 Scraping SNOTEL Data

 This tutorial shows you how to make use of the code developed for scraping SNOTEL site data in order to generate datasets for use in training artificial intelligence models for seasonal snow forecasting.
-The code below contains a commented version of the code used to produce cleandata.csv, which is used in the base tutorial for snow forecasting, as well as the paper.
+The code below contains a basic version of the code used to produce training_data.csv, which is used in the base tutorial for snow forecasting, as well as the paper.
 However, exploration of the optional arguments or requesting of alternative SNOTEL data codes offers additional utility in creating alternative data sets for further investigation.

-We begin by importing the data tools module, as well as other required packages:
+We begin by importing all required packages:

 using ClimaLand